cpressey/Ahead-of-Time-eval/README.md

 So it would seem that there is really no escaping the relativity of hygiene.

 In the most general case, what macro authors need is control over the bindings used in the evaluation of the body of a macro, and tools to examine the bindings in effect at the points in the program where the macro is used.

-At the moment I'm considering such tools to be out of scope of this write-up, as the possibilities are vast and they don't really affect the core idea of Ahead-of-Time `eval` one way or the other.
+Such tools are out of scope of this write-up, as the possibilities are vast and they don't really affect the core idea of Ahead-of-Time `eval` one way or the other; but the other core need, control over the bindings during evaluation, has been granted.

 ### "But `eval` is evil!"

 The reputation `eval` has in some circles is not a positive one, and this reputation is not wholly undeserved.
 But this reputation is attached to using `eval` _at runtime_.
 The core ideas of Ahead-of-Time `eval` only necessitate using `eval` _ahead of time_.
-It would in fact be quite possible to couple it with _forbidding_ runtime `eval`: immediately after the aggressive constant folding pass, look for any remaining instances of `eval` in the program, and raise an error if there are any.
+It would in fact be quite possible to couple it with _forbidding_ runtime `eval`: at some point after the aggressive constant folding pass, look for any remaining instances of `eval` in the program, and raise an error if any are found.

 Related Work
 ------------

-I have no idea how novel this is; the basic mechanism is so simple that I can hardly expect that no one has ever thought of it before; yet I haven't come across this arrangement of things before.
+I have no idea how novel this is; the basic mechanism is so simple that I can hardly expect that no one has ever thought of it before; yet I haven't come across this arrangement of things before either.

 Clearly it is related to constant folding; but constant folding is often considered only as a compiler optimization, and not something that is